akravets/interview/README.md

   - Works as traditional cache
   - Has built-in functionality to replicate data, shard data across servers, and locate proper server for each key

-**With distributed cache or anything distributed you always want to have passive replica of your entity.
-This is needed in case your master entity goes down, you want to quicky recover from that**